jacobvarner/hoops-jacobvarner/_posts/2020-8-18-sec-in-the-nba-draft-1980s-overview.md

 ![1982 NBA Draft selections from current SEC schools][image3]

-From the current SEC schools, 16 players were drafted ranging from the 3rd overall pick all the way down to the 218th pick.
+From the current SEC schools, 16 players were drafted ranging from the 3rd overall pick down to the 218th pick.

 Georgia legend and eventual NBA great Dominique Wilkins was taken 3rd overall by the Utah Jazz.